suyashb95/soundcloud-dl/README.md

                  working directory.
      --all       Download all tracks.(Uploads and likes)
      --likes     Download only liked tracks.
+     --exclude   exclude a list of tracks.(takes track numbers)

 ###Dependencies
 * soundcloud - To work with the soundcloud API